sddevelopment-be/penguin-pragmatic-patterns/content/concepts/testing_pyramid.md

   site="Software Engineer Daily"
   link="https://softwareengineeringdaily.com/2019/08/28/facebook-engineering-process-with-kent-beck" >}}

 [^1]: Decomposing functionality into smaller blocks is often called "divide and conquer", referencing Caesar's famous strategy in The Gallic
 Wars (58-50 BC).
+[^2]: Apart from compilation errors, that is.